alanmimms/wallclock/README.md

 UI would look like in a frame.
 LucidChart can do way more than slide presentations!
 Note: I have no affiliation with the Lucid.app people other than using and liking their tools.

+In that drawing, the green lines show the objects I use for alignment and grouping.
+These are invisible in the UI, but they do allow groups to be aligned as a unit and to layout the contents of the group according to the Flex Flow rule provided by LVGL.